veiko/jest-a11y/docs/matchers/to-be-accessible-checkbox.md

 title: toBeAccessibleCheckbox()
 ---

+<div className="intro-text">A <strong>checkbox</strong> is a widget that allows the user to toggle between choices -- checked, not checked and, in a tri-state checkbox, partially checked.</div>

-There are two types of `checkbox` widgets:
+There are two types of checkbox widgets:

 - **Dual-state:** The most common type of checkbox, it allows the user to toggle between two choices -- checked and not checked.
 - **Tri-state:** This type of checkbox supports an additional third state known as partially checked.